Druotic/devops-project/README.md

 For my special milestone, I have implemented a solution which analyzes the code that is entered inside of the GroundsIO web console (and submitted).
 It identifies keywords, counts the total number of occurrences, and stores this information in a Redis cache.
 I added an AJAX request that will trigger when clicking the run button.
-This change is in the file [gui.js](gui.js), which is from the original GroundsIO project.
+This change is in [gui.js](gui.js), which is from the original GroundsIO project.
 The function (with ajax addition) is as follows:

     this.button.run.on('click', function(event) {
         self.disableRunButtonFor(500);